NethServer/ns8-core/samba/README.md

     }
     EOF

+Further Samba instances for the same `realm` are **joined** to the existing domain.

-## Configure ldapproxy
+## Configure Ldapproxy

-When a Samba module is installed for the first time on a node, it binds itself with the node default Ldapproxy instance.
+When a Samba module is provisioned for the first time on a node, it checks if the node default Ldapproxy instance is not bound to another account provider.
+If so, Samba invokes the `set-backend` on Ldapproxy automatically.

-This command binds `ldapproxy1` with the new `samba1` local account provider LDAP backend.
+This command manually binds `ldapproxy1` with the `samba2` local account provider LDAP backend.
 TLS is required by Samba (clear-text LDAP binds are not allowed).

     http :8080/api/module/ldapproxy1/tasks "Authorization: Bearer $TOKEN" <<EOF